alackles/CMSC-150-WT-23/_pages/labs/lab1-setup.md

 Let's write and execute our first Java program together. **This part of the lab will be more sparse than the previous parts of the guide, because we're doing it together in class.** If you miss class, please come see me to do this together in student hours.

+It's traditional that your first program in a new language is a simple program that prints the phrase "Hello, world!" to the terminal. **For right now, we are going to write and compile this program without really understanding how the program works.** This is just to get you familair with the workflow of writing a script (a file that contains some code to run), compiling it, and running it.
+Next class, we'll learn more about the nuts and bolts.

 First, open your CMSC150 folder _in VSCode_.
 To do this, navigate to `File > Open Folder` and then select the appropriate folder in your file manager GUI.

 Next, make sure that you have a terminal open as well.
 Go to `Terminal > New Terminal`.
 You'll see that this will open a terminal were the working directory is _already_ your CMSC150 folder.
 Great!

 Now, on the sidebar, create a new file called `Hello.java`.
 By giving the file a `.java` extension, VSCode knows you want it to interpret the file as if it is written in Java.

-It's traditional that your first program in a new language is a simple program that prints the phrase "Hello, world!" to the terminal.
-For right now, we are going to write and compile this program _without really understanding how the program works_.
-This is just to get you familair with the workflow of writing a script (a file that contains some code to run), compiling it, and running it.

 Type the following into your new **file**, and then save it.